-MIC's Tailteann Sports Complex caters for a wide variety of sports including; Gaelic Football, hurling, camogie, basketball, rugby, soccer, badminton and tennis to name a few.
-We also have an award winning, state-of-the-art, multipurpose sports complex, comprising of one large sports hall, two studios/teaching gyms, basketball courts, indoor soccer courts, badminton courts and weights room.
+MIC's Tailteann Sports Complex caters for a wide variety of sports including; Gaelic football, hurling, camogie, basketball, rugby, soccer and badminton to name a few.
+We also have an award-winning, state-of-the-art, multipurpose sports complex, comprising of one large sports hall, two studios/teaching gyms, basketball courts, indoor soccer courts, badminton courts and weights room.
 Our outdoor facilities include; a GAA pitch and an all-weather floodlit training pitch and running track.
 MIC, St Patrick's Campus, Thurles also has a GAA pitch.

 Physical Education classes within the Bachelor of Education, Professional Masters in Education and BA in Early Childhood Care & Education programmes take place in Tailteann.

 MIC also has a proud sporting history.
 Students and alumni have represented county and country in various sports including GAA, rugby, athletics, handball, soccer, rowing and more.
-MIC has various levels of teams participating in Gaelic games, rugby, soccer and basketball that compete in inter-varsity leagues and tournaments including the Fitzgibbon Cup, the Freshers Cup (hurling, football, ladies football and camogie), the Trench Cup, the Giles Cup, the Ashbourne Cup and the Collingwood Cup. the Fergal Maher Cup, the Purcell Cup, the Corn Comhairle Ardoideachais, the Ó Maolagáin Cup and the Lagan Cup To find out more about joining an MIC team, please contact the relevant coach.
-Game fixtures and results will be listed on our Facebook page and on the MIC screens around campus.
+MIC has various levels of teams participating in Gaelic games, rugby, soccer and basketball that compete in inter-varsity leagues and tournaments including the Fitzgibbon Cup, the Freshers' Cup (hurling, football, ladies football and camogie), the Trench Cup, the Giles Cup, the Ashbourne Cup and the Collingwood Cup, the Fergal Maher Cup, the Purcell Cup, the Corn Comhairle Ardoideachais, the Ó Maolagáin Cup and the Lagan Cup.
+Game fixtures and results will be listed on our MIC Sport Facebook page and on the MIC screens around campus.

 There are a number of fitness classes available throughout the academic year, depending on demand these may include Pilates, Taekwondo, Zumba, Total Body Workout and Yoga.